How to Do a Sparrow Goatee

 Shave the cheeks and neck clean.

-Don't trim hair above the lip, below the lower lip and on the chin.
+Don't trim hair above the lip, below the lower lip or on the chin.

 Allow the mustache to grow just beyond the corners of the mouth.

 Hair around the chin should extend just beyond the corners of your mouth.
 Allow hair to grow 4 to 5 inches out from the bottom of your chin.

 Part chin hair into 2 strands and braid, twist or fasten the strands with beads.

 Need help deciding what you need?

 Wahl offers trimmers and grooming kits that let you achieve the look you want and keep it looking great.Product Selector

 Experiment with shapes that look best with your facial features and also work with the time you want to spend maintaining your style.

 Use Guide Combs to Adjust Thickness

 Thickness can be managed with a snap-on length guide comb or an adjustable-length guide comb.